flexera-public/sca-codeinsight-reports-spdx/README.md

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
 From the project reports tab of each Code Insight project it is possible to *generate* the **SPDX Report** via the Report Framework.

+**Report Options**
+- Including child projects (True/False) - Determine if child project data will be included or not.
+- Including files not associated with inventory items (True/False) - Should files not associated with inventory items be included in the report

 The Code Insight Report Framework will provide the following to the report when initiated: